-Readers, please enjoy this guest blog post by Shannon Yrizarry, author of the new Psychic Yoga.
+Readers, please enjoy this guest blog post by Kris Franken, author of the new Call of Intuition.

 Readers, please enjoy this guest blog post by Alana Fairchild, author of numerous books and oracle decks, including the new Angelic Lightwork and Kali Oracle.

-Readers, please enjoy this guest blog post by Kerri Connor, author of the new When We Die.
+Readers, please enjoy this guest blog post by Dr. Kenneth J. Doka, author of the new When We Die.

 A number of years ago, a good friend died the day before his son's (my godson's) fourth birthday.
 As he lay dying, he asked me to promise to look out for his son.
 It was a promise I readily kept; as he grew, we helped him with school projects and clothes.
 We sent him to sports camps and brought him along on family vacations.